tektechnologies/Instructor-Prep/201/class4.md

 ### Talk about code review,
 - So last time we worked adding some ul and ol lists, worked with conditional statements some more, and also at truthy and falsy values,

-mention that the us of the reset.css, removes the bullets, which we can change,
+mention that the use of the reset.css, removes the bullets, which we can change,

 - using classes are a standard best practice way of modify css,
 - usually resist using an id, because we cannot duplicate id's accross the site,